 - Where medically indicated, a return visit to advise the patient may be claims.
 Abnormal test results generally require a follow-up visit.

 How often may a Complete Examination under Tariff 8540 be claimed?

 - A complete examination must have been medically required, and

-For internal monitoring purposes, Manitoba Health may automatically reject/downgrade multiple claims for complete examinations on the same patient that occur within a set time frame (e.g., 60 days; one year, etc.).
-Therefore, it is important that you carefully review your remittance statements to determine if any of your claims have been rejected/downgraded and need to be queried.
+For internal monitoring purposes, Manitoba Health may automatically reject/downgrade multiple claims for complete examinations on the same patient that occur within a set time frame (e.g., 60 days, one year, etc.).
+As such, it is essential that you carefully review your remittance statements to determine if any of your claims have been rejected/downgraded and need to be queried.